jcgutier/notes/content/posts/amazon-web-services/aws-certified-developer.md

 API Gateway provides a few strategies for optimizing your API to improve responsiveness, like response caching and payload compression.
 You can enable API caching in Amazon API Gateway to cache your endpoint's responses.

+### Usage Plan

+A usage plan specifies who can access one or more deployed API stages and methods—and also how much and how fast they can access them.
+The plan uses API keys to identify API clients and meters access to the associated API stages for each key.

 ## CDK

 CDK allows to write the infrastructure in a general programming language.
 CDK builds cloud formation templates.